 At the interview, the person will have an opportunity to say if they want a male or female interviewer and/or interpreter when they have the main asylum interview.

 Processing for asylum support and accommodation will also start here.
 If an applicant asks the Home Office for help with accommodation, they can be provided initial accommodation immediately if they have nowhere else to stay.
-If the asylum seeker is in safe house accommodation, they should not be moved immediately into asylum support accommodation.
+If the asylum seeker is already in safe house accommodation, they should not be moved immediately into asylum support accommodation.

 Substantive interview (main interview)